gbrlprs/gbrlprs/README.md

 </p>

 <p align="center">
+  no direct messages.
-  no DMs. if necessary, reach me via email listed on my GitHub profile.
+  if necessary, email me via the address listed on my github profile.
 </p>